|Go to verse:|

 |Pro 15:17||- (top)|

-“angry person.”
+“hot-tempered person.”
 The more literal Hebrew is “man of rage.”
-The word “person” is iysh (#0376 אִישׁ pronounced “eesh”), which most literally refers to a man, nevertheless, it can also be used to refer to men and women, and it makes sense to translate it in a gender-neutral way in this context because there are both angry men and angry women and they both stir up strife (for more on iysh, see commentary on Prov.
+The word “person” is iysh (#0376 אִישׁ pronounced “eesh”), which most literally refers to a man, nevertheless, it can also be used to refer to men and women, and it makes sense to translate it in a gender-neutral way in this context because there are both hot-tempered men and angry women and they both stir up strife (for more on iysh, see commentary on Prov.
 2:12).

 “dispute.”
 The Hebrew word translated “dispute” is rib (#07379 רִיב pronounced reeb), and it has a wide range of meanings including strife, controversy, dispute, quarrel, accusation, lawsuit, etc. In this verse, rib has a range of meanings because people who are slow to get angry and seek peace find ways to settle arguments of all kinds and even lawsuits.
 [For more on rib, see commentary on Hosea 4:1, “covenant lawsuit”].(top)